 God’s words say, “Quieting your heart before God is one of the most crucial steps for entering into God’s words….
 Only after they are able to be at peace before God can people be touched by the Holy Spirit, and enlightened and illuminated by the Holy Spirit, only then are they able to truly commune with God, and able to grasp God’s will and the guidance of the Holy Spirit….”
 We can see from God’s words that if we want to gain God’s enlightenment and illumination in reading the Bible, the most fundamental thing is to keep our hearts at peace before God.
 As a matter of fact, the reason why many times we have no illumination while reading the Bible is because our hearts are possessed by lots of things.
 For example, when we are reading the Bible, our hearts are still thinking about family or work, which causes us to be unable to quiet our hearts, so we cannot be touched or enlightened by God.
-So, before we read the Bible, we’d better put aside the people, things, and matters that disturb our minds,, and quiet our hearts before Him.
+So, before we read the Bible, we’d better put aside the people, things, and matters that disturb our minds, pray to God, and quiet our hearts before Him.
 Reading the Bible in this way makes it easy to receive God’s guidance and leadership.

 2. Choose appropriate scriptures in connection with our difficulties and problems.

 Many Christians have fallen into a pitfall: When reading the Bible, they read the passages one by one in sequence, or they just flick through the Bible and read what they see.
 As a result, they cannot achieve a good outcome.
 Just as when a patient needs treatment, he should not take whatever kind of pills he wants, but instead, he should know his disease and then take the proper medication for it; only in this way can he get well.
 Reading the Bible should be done in the same way.
 We should read appropriate scriptures according to our practical problems, and this is the only way to achieve results.
-For example, if we have no patience or tolerance for our family in daily life and often have a temper tantrum, then we can read scriptures pertaining to how people can treat others with love, patience and tolerance; if we encounter persecution and slander and become weak in the process of spreading the gospel, then we should read scriptures relating to how to care for God’s will and how to have.
+For example, if we have no patience or tolerance for our family in daily life and often have a temper tantrum, then we can read scriptures pertaining to how people can treat others with love, patience and tolerance; if we encounter persecution and slander and become weak in the process of spreading the gospel, then we should read scriptures relating to how to care for God’s will and how to have faith in God.
 Only in this manner can we practically solve our problems and gain a closer relationship with the Lord.